leomsa/Quirotech_Fe/README.md

 To run the development server, execute `ng serve`.
 Navigate to `http://localhost:4200/` in your browser.
 The application will automatically reload if you make any changes to the source files.

+## Technologies Used

+### Angular
+Angular is a popular front-end framework for building single-page applications.
+It provides powerful features such as two-way data binding, dependency injection, and component-based architecture, making it ideal for developing dynamic web applications.

+### Angular Material
+Angular Material is a UI component library for Angular applications.
+It provides a set of pre-built UI components following Material Design guidelines, such as buttons, forms, navigation components, and more.
+Angular Material helps in creating consistent and visually appealing user interfaces with minimal effort.

+### Connectivity with Endpoints
+The frontend application is connected to backend endpoints using Angular's HttpClient module.
+It communicates with the backend server to fetch and send data, enabling seamless integration between the frontend and backend layers of the application.

+### Error Handling
+The application includes error handling mechanisms to gracefully handle errors that may occur during data retrieval or API calls.
+It displays meaningful error messages to the user and provides feedback on any unexpected issues encountered during usage.

-## Code Scaffolding
+## Development Commands

-You can generate new components, directives, pipes, services, classes, guards, interfaces, enums, or modules using Angular CLI.
+- **Code Scaffolding**: You can generate new components, directives, pipes, services, classes, guards, interfaces, enums, or modules using Angular CLI.
 For example:
   - To generate a new component, run `ng generate component component-name`.
   - To generate other artifacts, replace `component-name` with the desired name and type (directive, pipe, service, etc.).

-## Building the Application

-To build the project, execute `ng build`.
+- **Building the Application**: To build the project, execute `ng build`.
 The build artifacts will be stored in the `dist/` directory.

-## Running Unit Tests

-To execute unit tests using Karma, run `ng test`.
+- **Running Unit Tests**: To execute unit tests using Karma, run `ng test`.

-## Running End-to-End Tests

-To execute end-to-end tests, run `ng e2e`.
+- **Running End-to-End Tests**: To execute end-to-end tests, run `ng e2e`.
 Before using this command, you need to add a package that implements end-to-end testing capabilities.

-## Getting Further Help

-For more help on Angular CLI commands, use `ng help` or visit the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

 ## User Interface Preview

-You can include a screenshot or a preview of the user interface of your application here.
-To add a screenshot, simply upload an image file and reference it in this README.

 ![image](https://github.com/leomsa/Quirotech_Fe/assets/99422003/c4b61df1-3672-41a6-a0f2-0f5228f477aa)
 ![image](https://github.com/leomsa/Quirotech_Fe/assets/99422003/f859eda2-97c7-441e-82dc-83c03fc7d948)
 ![image](https://github.com/leomsa/Quirotech_Fe/assets/99422003/bf3eea59-0f96-440c-936d-0210f453c50e)